 From Vodnikov dom (hut) you descend on the flat meadow of Velo polje and continue by the marked path towards the SW on Malo polje and further on to Mišeljska planina (meadow), 1700 m.
 There you turn towards the NW, the path into Mišeljska dolina (valley) is not marked, but in the beginning well traceable.
 Later the path turns towards the western direction.
 Soon after reaching the lowest part of the valley, we must deter right from the path.
 Over the southern slopes of Mišelj vrh we hardly follow a tiny path.
 In the middle part we reach an unpleasant scree slope.
 It is wise to keep low, because rubble is not so fine there.
 So, we are gaining altitude, going towards the left.
 Above, we see the main ridge and aim our ascent towards the lowest point or just right of it (to shorten the ascent).
 The last part below the ridge is a steep grassy slope, which can be tricky if wet.
 When reaching the main ridge, we are surprised by the fine view on the other side - Triglav is very close.
 We turn right and follow the ridge to the highest point.
 Just below the summit we need to scramble a little.
 The ridge is also quite narrow and exposed there, but with some care will not make any difficulties.

 From Mišelj vrh we see Mišeljski konec on the western side - at the end of the long ridge which connect the two summits.
 To continue the whole ridge traverse we return towards the west to the point where we gained the ridge.
 From there, we continue by the ridge towards te west.
 The hike is nice, panoramic and easy.
-We shall cross the unimportant grassy bump of Na Nizkem, 2275 m, hardly even noticing it and so approach rthe more rugged Mišeljska glava, 2273 m.
-There the ridge becomes more sharp, so it is wise to avoid it by crossing its southern slopes.
-A little easy climbing and scrambling, that's all regarding difficulties.
-We also shouldn't lose too much heigth, finally reaching the saddle between Mišeljska glava and Mišeljski konec.
-The final summit slope is steep, but easy enough.
+We shall cross the unimportant grassy bump of Na Nizkem, 2275 m, hardly even noticing it and so approach rthe more rugged Mišeljska glava, 2273 m, which is also not difficult.
+After it, on the Point 2244 m, the ridge becomes more sharp, so it is wise to avoid it by crossing its southern slopes.
+So we reach a saddle before Point 2344 m.
+Crossing this one is even a bit harder.
+That is why it's really better to cross over its southern slopes, below the summit wall.
+There is only some easy climbing (degree I) and scrambling, while crossing by the ridge meand overcoming some places of UIAA II.
+We also shouldn't lose too much heigth, finally reaching the saddle below Mišeljski konec.
+The final summit slope is then steep, but easy enough.
 From Mišelj vrh to Mišeljski konec we need some 2 h.